 Most graduate students who receive support serve as teaching, research, or project assistants.
-Assistantships are typically part-time positions that pay a monthly stipend.
+Assistantships are typically part-time positions that pays a stipend every two weeks during the academic year.
 Additionally, positions that are 33.33% or more (based on a 40-hour work week) pay all tuition for the students and also make the students eligible for comprehensive health insurance coverage.
 Additional information about assistantships may be found on the Graduate School's website.